 Local Cheese

-Pecorino Sardo or other aged pecorino cheeses are the classic finishing touches for Malloreddus pasta alla Campidanese.
+Pecorino Sardo or other aged Pecorino cheeses are the classic finishing touches for Malloreddus pasta alla Campidanese.

-Classic Recipe: Alla Campidanese
+Classic Recipe of Malloreddus Pasta: Alla Campidanese

 Malloreddus alla Campidanese is the dish most people associate with this pasta.
 It combines with witragùpork sausage ragù, saffron, and grated Pecorino Sardo.